HotupdaterHot Updater

 • Defaults to 3.

-• Uses recent compatible bundles from the same channel and platform.
+• Compatible patch bases are older enabled bundles from the same channel and platform.

 • Higher values increase the range of OTA versions covered by patches, but can make deployment time grow exponentially because more patch artifacts must be generated.